LTL vs. FTL: What's the Difference?

 - Cargo fragility.
 If your cargo is of a more fragile nature, or you're just more worried about minimizing handling and risk of damage or theft, FTL may be the better option.
 With LTL shipments, your freight is sharing trailer space with other shipments and is going to be handled and moved around more.

 - Direct shipping or multiple stops?
 This factor is all about speed.
-FTL is usually the faster choice, as it doesn't have to wait around for trailers to be filled and proceeds directly to the destination.
+FTL is usually the faster choice (and overnight freight is the fastest!), as it doesn't have to wait around for trailers to be filled and proceeds directly to the destination.
 More stops and loading/unloading, as with LTL, means a longer delivery timeline.
 If you're more concerned about cost and less concerned about speed, LTL can make more sense.

 - Partial loads vs. volume shipping.
 Within the FTL vs. LTL consideration, there are a few other options to be aware of.
 Volume shipping is a subset of LTL, and generally consists of loads of more than 6 pallets that weigh between 8,000 and 10,000 pounds.
 These larger LTL shipments can be a more economical option than going with FTL.

-Partial truckloads are an area of FTL shipping that encompass 8 to 18 pallets and weigh between 8,000 and 27,500 pounds.
-These shipments share space with other cargo, but generally arrive faster than standard LTL.
+- Partial truckloads are an area of FTL shipping that encompass 8 to 18 pallets and weigh between 8,000 and 27,500 pounds.
+These shipments share space with other cargo, but generally arrive faster than standard LTL freight.
 Learn more about the distinctions between partial loads and volume shipping.

 - Security needs.
 FTL shipments are generally more secure than LTL, since your freight is handled a lot less and is shipped straight to the consignee.
-If you have above-average concerns about the value and security of your shipment, spending more on FTL may be worth the peace of mind.
+If you have above-average concerns about the value and security of your shipment, which is especially important in international freight, spending more on FTL may be worth the peace of mind.

 Whether your freight shipment requires a full truckload or less-than-truckload service, Worldwide Express has the resources, carrier partnerships and expertise you need.
-We have a carefully curated stable of more than 65 LTL and 62,000 FTL carrier partners that offer every option your shipments could require.
-And if you need a little more help choosing between FTL and LTL, our team of shipping experts can help you there, too!
+We have a carefully curated stable of more than 75 LTL and 85,000 FTL carrier partners that offer every option your shipments could require.
+We also offer warehousing and fulfillment services to make sure your orders are all expertly stored and shipped.
+And if you need a little more help choosing between FTL and LTL shipping, our team of experts can help you there, too!

 Get started down the road of LTL and FTL freight with a complimentary custom shipping consultation from Worldwide Express today!